 One of the section's aims is to integrate services where possible and to fully utilise buildings to provide a variety of services required by a particular community.
 A policy of regionalisation of services is being implemented and the pre-school staff, who are persons with a kindergarten diploma and in most cases postgraduate qualifications, while appointed centrally, are seconded to work in a region.
 These regions vary in size according to the population and needs of the region.
 In one country region, for example, 23 shires are encompassed, while in the Melbourne metropolitan area the region could consist of only one large municipality.
-The pre-school advisers work closely with community groups and the staff of shire or city councilsm They are thus able to become aware of the needs of the region and to help plan appropriate services.
-They are also available as resource persons to community groups and are involved in multi-disciplinary teams developed to provide health promotion and assessment services through the early childhood development complexes.
+The pre-school advisers work closely with community groups and the staff of shire or city councils.
+They are thus able to become aware of the needs of the region and to help plan appropriate services.
+They are also available as resource persons to community groups and are involved in multi-disciplinary teams developed to provide health promotion and assessment services through early childhood development programmes.

 The type of service established varies according to the needs of the region and the age of the children.
 The first subsidised service is the toddler group for children aged between 18 months and 3 years, and their mothers.
 Conducted by a trained kindergarten teacher and an infant welfare sister in the waiting room of an infant welfare centre, this service offers mothers the opportunity to learn more about the growth and development of young children, while their children are playing with materials suited to their age group.
-In March 1978, there were 38 toddler groups, catering for 1,461 children, operating in Victoria.
+In July 1979, there were 51 toddler groups, catering for 1,846 children, operating in Victoria.

-Kindergartens present opportunities for group play, education, and parent discussions.
+Kindergartens and pre-school play centres present opportunities for group play, education, and parent discussions.
 This service is provided for children from 3 years of age onwards, who attend three or four sessions each week.
 To give as many children as possible the benefits of attending these centres, different groups of not more than 25 children each are taken in the mornings and afternoons.
-The kindergartens are staffed, and programmes compiled, by a teacher with approved qualifications, supported by an untrained assistant.
-In March 1978, there were 1,065 subsidised kindergartens, catering for 54,041 children, operating in Victoria.
+The centres are staffed, and programmes compiled by a teacher with approved qualifications, supported by an untrained assistant.
+In July 1979, there were 1,114 subsidised kindergartens and 63 preschool play centres catering for 59,774 children, operating in Victoria.